aito123/hello_world/README.md

 # hello_world
-Brave new world, we're adventurous and with a place in the stars.
+Brave new world, we're adventurous, we have a place in the stars.

-For what is useful algothims in social sciences Santiago?
-Think it out.